FAQs

 My proposed project will require human subject research.
 Do I need to get Institutional Review Board (IRB) approval for it?

 Yes.
-If your proposed summer research project involves human subject research, you must have IRB approval to pursue research through the SPIRE.
+If your proposed summer research project involves human subject research, you must have IRB approval to pursue research through SPIRE.
 You should discuss the question about IRB approval with your mentor before application.
-Your mentor will verify IRB approval
+Your mentor will verify IRB approval with us while evaluating your proposal.

 Do SPIRE proposals require the proposed research plan to be performed on campus in College Park?
 Can research be completed remotely?